Omnia-Bashandy/felivery/README.md

-Here's an improved version of the README file for your Felivery project:

----

 # Felivery Project

 Welcome to the **Felivery Project**!
 This project is a web application developed using Angular, aimed at streamlining the delivery process for customers and delivery personnel.
 Below you’ll find instructions and information on how to set up, build, and run the project, along with some additional resources for further assistance.